Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 List of protocol developers:

-1) Kosherova Bakhyt Nurgalievna - Doctor of Medical Sciences, Professor, Republican State Enterprise at the Karaganda State Medical University, Vice-Rector for Clinical Work and Continuous Professional Development, Chief Freelance Adult Infectionist of the Ministry of Health and Social Development of the Republic of Kazakhstan.
+1) Kosherova Bakhyt Nurgalievna - Doctor of Medical Sciences, Professor, RSE at the Karaganda State Medical University, Vice-Rector for Clinical Work and Continuing Professional Development, Chief Freelance Adult Infectious Diseases Specialist of the Ministry of Health of the Republic of Kazakhstan.

-2) Egemberdieva Ravilya Aitmagambetovna - Doctor of Medical Sciences, Republican State Enterprise at the REM “Kazakh National Medical University named after S.D.
-Asfendiyarov ", Professor of the Department of Infectious and Tropical Diseases.
+2) Egemberdieva Ravilya Aitmagambetovna - Doctor of Medical Sciences, RSE at the PVC “Kazakh National Medical University named after S.D.
+Asfendiyarov”, professor of the department of infectious and tropical diseases.

-3) Duisenova Amangul Kuandykovna - Doctor of Medical Sciences, Professor, RSE at the REM “Kazakh National Medical University named after S.D.
-Asfendiyarova ", Head of the Department of Infectious and Tropical Diseases.
+3) Duysenova Amangul Kuandykovna - Doctor of Medical Sciences, Professor, RSE at the PVC “Kazakh National Medical University named after S.D.
+Asfendiyarova”, Head of the Department of Infectious and Tropical Diseases.

-5) Sarzhanova Saule Myrzabekovna - GKP "City Clinical Hospital No. 7" of the Health Department of Almaty, head of the neurology department, neuropathologist of the highest category.
+5) Sarzhanova Saule Myrzabekovna - State Public Enterprise “City Clinical Hospital No. 7” of the Almaty Health Department, head of the neurology department, neuropathologist of the highest category.

 List of reviewers:

--Baesheva Dinagul Ayapbekovna - Doctor of Medical Sciences, Professor, RSE at REM Medical University "Astana", Head of the Department of Children's Infections, Chairman of the Republican Public Association "Society of Infectious Diseases".
+-Baesheva Dinagul Ayapbekovna - Doctor of Medical Sciences, Professor, RSE at the Astana Medical University, Head of the Department of Children's Infections, Chairman of the Republican Public Association "Society of Infectious Disease Doctors".

-Terms of revision of the protocol: revision of the protocol 3 years after its publication and from the date of its entry into force or in the presence of new methods with a level of evidence.
+Conditions for reviewing the protocol: review of the protocol 3 years after its publication and from the date of its entry into force or if new methods with a level of evidence are available.

 Attached files